Optimal Clearing Payments in a Financial Contagion Model: Pro-rata rule and clearing vectors

-In degenerate situations, the clearing vector may be non-unique.
-For instance, if $A=I_n$, $\bar p=0$ and $c=0$, every vector $p$ such that $0\leq p\leq \bar p$, obviously, satisfies~\eqref{eq:clearing-2}.
-We will see that the existence of such a ``closed'' subgroup of banks that are unaffected by the remaining network and external sector is in fact the only reason for non-uniqueness (Theorem~\ref{thm.unique1} below).
-Below we find necessary and sufficient conditions for the clearing vector's uniqueness and show that, even if this condition does not hold, some of the clearing vector's elements are uniquely determined by $A$ and $c$.
+Note that in degenerate situations the clearing vector may be non-unique.
+For instance, if $A=I_n$, $\bar p\ne 0$, and $c=0$, every vector $p$ such that $0\leq p\leq \bar p$, obviously, satisfies~\eqref{eq:clearing-2}.
+As it will be shown (Theorem~\ref{thm.unique1}), the existence of such a ``closed'' subgroup of banks independent of the remaining network and external sector is in fact the only reason for non-uniqueness of the clearing vector.
+Subsection~\ref{subsec.uniq-gen} offers necessary and sufficient conditions for the clearing vector's uniqueness.
+We also show that, even when these conditions do not hold, still some of the clearing vector's elements are uniquely determined by $A$ and $c$.
+In such situations, our Theorem~\ref{thm.unique} allows to describe the whole polytope of clearing vectors.